shaman-apprentice/old-donkey/whyJSBlog/part-3.md

 The starting point for this blog entry was, that someone claimed JavaScript is a slow language.
 Someone else claimed, that programs in modern JavaScript are as blazing fast as programs natively written in C. I claim myself, that performance in normal applications isn't a first class problem anymore, as long as you have a reasonable software design.

-Back in my study times I solved [ProjectEuler problems](https://projecteuler.net/about).
+Back in my study times, I solved [ProjectEuler problems](https://projecteuler.net/about).
 These are mathematical problems, which should be solved programmatically.
 I remember that some of my solutions took quite some calculation time.
-So I took the fun of implementing a view problems again in C, Java, Python and JavaScript and compare the performance as well as my personal developer experience.
+So I took the fun of implementing a few problems again in C, Java, Python and JavaScript and compare the performance as well as my personal developer experience.

 The source code for my solutions is available on GitHub [here](https://github.com/shaman-apprentice/project-euler/tree/language-challenge).
 I used the same algorithm idea for all languages, but utilizing some nice specific language features, like Python's list comprehension.
 I did not try to squeeze out maximal performance, but solved a problem in JavaScript and when I was satisfied with the solution, I transferred the algorithm to the other languages.
 The source code used for evaluation is available on GitHub [here](https://github.com/shaman-apprentice/old-donkey/tree/main/whyJSBlog/euler-evaluation).